miguelitoelgrande/ESP-SIP-Doorbell/README.md

-# ESP8266 SIP Doorbell - Getting Started Guide
+# ESP SIP Doorbell - Getting Started Guide
-Attach an ESP8266 board to a classic doorbell and use SIP protocol to make the phones connected to a FritzBox ring.
+Attach an ESP8266 or ESP32 board to a classic doorbell and use SIP protocol to make the phones connected to a FritzBox ring.

 This ESP8266-based doorbell connects to your FritzBox (or other SIP server) and makes instant phone calls when triggered.
 The device prioritizes the doorbell function above all else - when powered on or reset, it immediately attempts to connect and ring your phones.